lsrcz/rvv-intrinsics-cpp/README.md

 ## Building
 Required prerequites: Python 3 (Only tested with 3.11+).
-Clang 17+ or GCC thunk (The library is built with RVV v1.0.x, which is not supported by older compilers).
+Clang 17+ or GCC thunk (The library is built with RVV v0.12, which compatible with RVV v1.0.x, but is not supported by older compilers).

 Optional dependencies: pytest, gtest (required for the test suites), clang-format (format the generated headers).